uralys/taverne/readme.md

 ## storeState ➡️ props

-Listen to specific changes in a store for your local props by using the `useStore` hook.
+Listen to changes in a store and use in your local props by using the `useXxxxStore` hook that was created for your store.

-Here is the example for our illustrating `itemsStore`, listening for updates on `store.items`
+Here is the example for our illustrating `itemsStore`:

 ```js
 /* ./features/items/container.js */